zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-grid.md

 # Use when
 Grids are used for surfacing a list of objects to provide meaningful data on each list item.
 When displaying data in a grid, ensure that users can filter, see an item count, and sort the columns when possible.
 Grids will often contain more logical data than can be shown directly in a single page.
-There are two methods that are used to manage large amounts of data: Dynamic scrolling (loading more rows into the grid as a customer scrolls) or using a paginator.
+There are two methods that are used to manage large amounts of data: Dynamic scrolling (loading more rows into the grid as the user scrolls) or using a paginator.

 ## Anatomy
 <div style="max-width:800px">